tlouwers/STM32F4-DISCOVERY/ExampleProject/README.md

 | -fno-use-cxa-atexit | Do not register destructors for objects with static storage duration with the __cxa_atexit function rather than the atexit function |
 | -fno-common | Place uninitialized global variables in the BSS section of the object file |
 | -fmessage-length=0 | Format error messages to be appear on a single line |

+# Configuration / Future Updates
+There will be a time components are updates, meaning this example and environment needs to be updated as well.
+As reminder (for me):
+* In folder '.vscode'
+- launch.json - contains the settings to start debugging, either the target (using OpenOCD) or the unit test executable.
+- settings.json - contains the settings which make IntelliSense happy, compiler and folder dependent.
+- tasks.json - contains the settings for configuration and building the project, both the target and unit tests.
+* In folder 'target/Drivers/STM32F4xx_HAL_Driver' is the STM32F4 HAL code.
+* The file 'arm-none-eabi-gg.cmake' contains the settings required for cross compiling for ARM.